 When practiced regularly Qi Gong becomes a powerful method of supporting our own good health.
 It is used in China to combat such issues as pain, arthritis, fatigue and anxiety and can be found in hospitals along side conventional medicine as part of patients therapeutic treatment plans.

 Marcus Watts has been practicing Chinese martial arts and Qi Gong for over 20 years and has trained with a variety of Qi Gong teachers.
-He is currently a student of Daoist Nei Gong with the Lotus Nei Gong school.
+He is currently a student of Daoist Nei Gong and qualified Qi Gong with the Lotus Nei Gong school.

 Marcus teaches private lessons and open classes.
 To see class times click here.